RynODonel/AP-CS-Midterm/README.md

 # AP-CS-Midterm
-This is to easily share documents for the test.
-Except for Nicole lol
+This is to easily share documents for the test that we all gonn' fail Except for Nicole lol